kubedb/docs/docs/guides/mysql/scaling/vertical-scaling/group_replication.md

 8.0.3-v1    8.0.3     kubedb/mysql:8.0.3-v1                 149m
 ```

-The version above that does not show `DEPRECATED` `true` are supported by `KubeDB` for `MySQL`.
+The version above that does not show `DEPRECATED` `true` is supported by `KubeDB` for `MySQL`.
 You can use any non-deprecated version.
 Here, we are going to create a MySQL Group Replication using non-deprecated `MySQL` version `8.0.20`.

-**Deploy MySQL Group Replication :**
+**Deploy MySQL Group Replication:**

 In this section, we are going to deploy a MySQL group replication with 3 members.
 Then, in the next section we will update the resources of the members using vertical scaling.
 Below is the YAML of the `MySQL` cr that we are going to create,